FelixvL/UbuntuTouchVideoWrapperProject/gpsweb/README.md

-# Cpp App
+# DoorloopGPSOpWeb

-a cpluplus app
+Doorloop GPS Op Web

 ## License

-Copyright (C) 2023  Sander Felix
+Copyright (C) 2023  Felix Terrence

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3, as published by the Free Software Foundation.